-Figure 1 illustrates Example 1 where the valuation evolves as a geometric Brownian motion without drift.
-The solid lines are two paths of the valuation starting at an initial valuation of 60 (red) and 80 (blue) which coincide after time t = 45.
-The dashed lines are the consumption levels in the revenue maximizing contract if the cost of production is quadratic $c(x) = x^2/2$.
-As the optimal consumption is linear in the valuation they are parallel on a logarithmic scale.
-Note, that even after the valuations coincide the consumption levels of the agents with different initial valuations differ and the optimal consumption level react with differing intensity to changes in the valuations.
-The consumption of the agent in the welfare maximizing contract would exactly equal his valuation.
+In Figure 2 we illustrate how the intertemporal distortions induced by the optimal contract influence the consumption choices over time.
+The solid lines are two path realizations of the geometric Brownian motion without drift.
+One path starts at an initial valuation of $v_0 = 2$ (blue) and one at $v_0 = 7$ (red).
+It so happens that both of these paths coincide after time t = 1.75.
+Now the dashed lines represent the consumption levels in the revenue-maximizing contract.
+Note, that even after the valuations coincide in the sample path, the consumption levels associated with different initial valuations differ.
+In particular, the optimal consumption level react with differential intensity to changes in the valuations.
+By contrast, the consumption of the agent in the social welfare maximizing allocation would exactly equal his valuation.